 Your Own Network

 Boy, this world is small!
-Sitting in the same local bus as the guy you’ve graduated from high school with in the middle of Salvador, Brazil?
+Sitting in the same local bus as the guy you’ve graduated from high school in the middle of Salvador, Brazil?
 Been there.
 Bumping into the cousin of your best childhood friend on a tiny island off the coast of Malaysia?
 Done that.

 Let your friends know where you are and where you are going.
 You never know who might be around for a meetup.